 A pink Christmas color scheme is our dream.
 We love the soft, vintagey look it brings with all the pale bring ribbons and blush colored baubles.
 If you have darker walls in your home, or even a deep blue sofa, the pinks will look so gorgeous against the dramatic backdrop – bring the scheme into the rest of the room too by switching out your cushions to match your decs.

 Find loads more Christmas living room decor ideas in our gallery.

-We will so be stealing this amazing idea of suspending baubles from the ceiling just using a clear thread – our Christmas table might not look as regal as this one but it will be looking just as magical!
+We will so be stealing this amazing idea of suspending baubles from the ceiling, just using a clear thread – our Christmas table might not look as regal as this one but it will be looking just as magical!

-9. Rustic neutrals and greens
+13. Rustic neutrals and greens

-Mix in some greenery too to contrast all those lighter colours and of course a touch of gold or silver just to make thing extra Christmassy.
+Mix in some greenery too to contrast all those lighter colors and of course a touch of gold or silver just to make thing extra Christmassy.

-10. Simple and chic white
+14. Simple and chic white

 And finally, our personal favorite, a simple all white Christmas color scheme.
 White just works with any style and it's so easy to make it look magical.
 When using one color just make sure to add plenty of texture – pick baubles in varying sizes and ones that are made from different materials to add plenty of interest to your decor too.